-These projects required technical assistance relating to Americans with Disability Act (ADA) and best practices for disability access from Western society to the Eastern governments.
+He worked on two large projects that required technical assistance relating to the Americans with Disability Act (ADA) and best practices for disability access from Western society to Eastern governments.

-- Romania – social reform program implementing the installation of computers, provision of technical training and legislation based on best practices to improve the tracking of welfare recipients with a disability and enable greater linkages to varying agencies that provide social assistance.
+- Romania – social reform program implementing the installation of computers, provision of technical training and legislation based on best practices to improve the tracking of welfare recipients with a disability and to enable greater linkages to government agencies that provide social assistance to the disabled.

 Schwarz Financial Services LLC dba DeafTax.com